phamtrongthang123/medical_hallucination/README.md

-# Medical Hallucination
+## Medical Hallucination in Foundation Models and Their Impact on Healthcare (2025)
-The emergence of Foundation Models (e.g., Large Language Models [LLM] and Large Vision Models [LVM]) capable of processing and generating multi-modal data has transformed AI’s role in medicine.
-However, these models have limitations, particularly hallucination, where inaccurate or fabricated information is generated.
-We define **medical hallucination** as instances where models, particularly LLMs, produce misleading medical information that can adversely affect clinical decision-making.

-By examining their unique characteristics, underlying causes, and critical implications, we categorize and exemplify medical hallucinations, highlighting their potentially life-threatening outcomes.
-Our contributions include a taxonomy for understanding and addressing medical hallucinations, experiments using medical hallucination benchmarks and physician-annotated medical records, and insights from a multi-national clinician survey on their experiences with medical hallucinations.

-Our experiments reveal that inference techniques such as Chain-of-Thought (CoT), Retrieval-Augmented Generation (RAG), and Internet Search impact hallucination rates, emphasizing the need for tailored mitigation strategies.
-These findings underscore the ethical and practical imperative for robust detection and mitigation strategies, establishing a foundation for regulatory policies that prioritize patient safety and uphold clinical integrity as AI integrates further into healthcare.
+Foundation Models that are capable of processing and generating multi-modal data have transformed AI’s role in medicine.
+However, a key limitation of their reliability is hallucination, where inaccurate or fabricated information can impact clinical decisions and patient safety.
+We define **medical hallucination** as any instance in which a model generates misleading medical content.
+This paper examines the unique characteristics, causes, and implications of medical hallucinations, with a particular focus on how these errors manifest themselves in real-world clinical scenarios.
+Our contributions include (1) a taxonomy for understanding and addressing medical hallucinations, (2) benchmarking models using medical hallucination dataset and physician-annotated LLM responses to real medical cases, providing direct insight into the clinical impact of hallucinations, and (3) a multi-national clinician survey on their experiences with medical hallucinations.
+Our results reveal that inference techniques such as Chain-of-Thought (CoT) and Search Augmented Generation can effectively reduce hallucination rates.
+However, despite these improvements, non-trivial levels of hallucination persist.
+These findings underscore the ethical and practical imperative for robust detection and mitigation strategies, establishing a foundation for regulatory policies that prioritize patient safety and maintain clinical integrity as AI becomes more integrated into healthcare.
+The feedback from clinicians highlights the urgent need for not only technical advances but also for clearer ethical and regulatory guidelines to ensure patient safety.

 ##  📣 News
-[2025-02-16] 🎉🎉🎉 Our preprint paper has been submitted to arxiv:
+[2025-02-16] 🎉🎉🎉 Our preprint paper has been submitted to [medRxiv](https://www.medrxiv.org/content/10.1101/2025.02.28.25323115v1).

 ## Contents
 - [What makes Medical Hallucination Special?](#difference)